Tailoring education for a thirteen-year-old? Your thirteen-year-old and MY thirteen-year-old aren’t the same.

 She’s dabbled in forensic science, chemistry, and anatomy.
 Her most recent favourite is Grey’s Anatomy, but having a background in nursing myself, I can most assuredly say, not a lot of real science there.

-She’d rather sit quietly on her bedroom floor and work through her grammar book or independently listen to a writing video for twenty minutes and write an essay on her own time.
+Hannah would rather sit quietly on her bedroom floor and work through her grammar book or independently listen to a writing video for twenty minutes and write an essay on her own time.

-She’s a reader.
+Hannah is a reader.

 She loves zipping through current teenage fiction, but she also zips through my required reading lists, presently the Anne of Avonlea series and loads of Sonlight American History offerings.

-She’s read more than I have in my lifetime, at this point.
+This gal has read more than I have in my lifetime, at this point.

-She and I do a Charlotte Mason dictation exercise once a week.
+Hannah and I do a Charlotte Mason dictation exercise once a week.
 There she becomes acquainted with literary passages and learns more challenging spelling words.
 I have an SAT spelling book on its way for her.

 And she completes memory assignments easily and quickly.